blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Rough Notes X.md

 - Homosexuals are to be killed (as per Hadiths)
 - Effeminate men

+- Children of slave women remain slaves

+- Slave women cannot be profited from by prostitution, but they can be shared among family members for sex

 - Mohammed broke the treaty
 - Mohammed stole the women
 - He used the conflict between two clans to initiate a perpetual war between people

-- A slave woman should not dress like a free woman (Muwatta Malik)
+- A slave woman should not dress like a free woman (Muwatta Malik) (also atheism-vs-islam page)
+- Slave women have no concept of Awrah

 See 6:153 again (forgot)
 4:25
 5:5

+- Strike those who shave the middle of their heads (monks)

 - Guarding private parts mean that men should guard theirs from entering women
 - Slave women do not have the right to guard their private parts, because that verse is for men